apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 [OAuth Token Exchange](../authentication/OAuth-ProtocolFlow-TokenExchange.html) protocol can now support ID token exchanges when CAS is running as an OpenID Connect provider..

-### Devlocity Predictive Test Selection
+### Develocity Predictive Test Selection

-[Develocity Predictive Test Selection](https://develocity.apereo.org/scans/test-selection) is now turned on for certain number of CAS unit test categories.
+[Develocity Predictive Test Selection](https://develocity.apereo.org/scans/test-selection) is now turned on for all CAS unit test categories.
 This feature saves testing time by identifying, prioritizing, and running only tests that are likely to provide useful feedback during test runs and it accomplishes this by applying a machine learning model that uniquely incorporates fine-grained code snapshots, comprehensive test analytics, and flaky test data.